Collaborative for High Performance Schools

-The Collaborative for High Performance Schools (CHPS) is the United States' first green building rating program especially designed for K-12 schools.
-CHPS provides information and resources to schools in order to facilitate the construction and operation of high performance institutions.
+The Collaborative for High Performance Schools (CHPS) is the first green building rating program designed for K-12 schools in the United States' It provides information and resources to schools in order to facilitate the construction and operation of high performance institutions.
 A high performance school is energy and resource efficient as well as healthy, comfortable, well lit, and containing the amenities for a quality education.

 History and organization

 CHPS was created as the result of a meeting in November 1999, when the California Energy Commission called together Pacific Gas and Electric Company, Sempra Energy, and Southern California Edison to discuss how to improve the energy performance of California’s schools.
 CHPS addresses not only energy efficiency, but additional considerations that foster healthy and environmentally responsible school buildings.
 The CHPS criteria, published in 2002, established the nation’s first building rating program specifically intended to assist schools in designing sound, environmentally responsible learning spaces.